Lorena González (Seattle politician): 2015 election

 In 2015, González ran for the ninth position on the Seattle City Council after Sally J. Clark dropped her reelection bid for one of the two remaining at-large seats on the council.
-González won the election with more than 78% of the vote, and replaced John Okamoto, who was temporarily on the council after Clark resigned to take a job at the University of Washington.
-González was the first Latina to be elected to the council.
-In 2017, González was reelected to office with more than 70% of the vote.
+She left her job in the Murray administration to campaign full-time.
+In the August primary, Gonzalez came in first, with 65% of the vote, and advanced to the general election with community activist Bill Bradford.